gwleuverink/leuver.ink/source/_posts/oauth-callback-server-in-nativephp.blade.md

 readTime: 8 minute read
 ---

-One of the most requested features for [NativePHP](https://nativephp.com/docs/desktop/) is OAuth support.
+One of the most requested features for [NativePHP Desktop](https://nativephp.com/docs/desktop/) is OAuth support.
 Connecting your desktop app to GitHub, Google, Slack, or any other provider requires a local HTTP server to receive the callback.
 NativePHP doesn't ship with one.

 Here's the thing though: you don't need a framework feature for this.
 PHP's built-in server, a `ChildProcess`, and a dedicated route file.
 That's it.
 You get a fully isolated OAuth endpoint that boots its own Laravel instance, exposes nothing else from your app, and can be started or stopped on demand.